Ribster/digikey/README.md

-This is an application with API.AI that answers the price of things in Digi-Key.
+This is an application with API.AI that answers the question of price of things in Digi-Key.
 It returns the price by its 'part number' using Digi-Key APIs.